TakumiOtagaki/PseudoknotVisualizer/README.md

     "default": "gray"
 }
 ```
-If the number of layers is greater than 6, PseudoknotVisualizer will color the 7th and subsequent layers with a default color.
+If the number of layers (pseudoknot order) is greater than 6, PseudoknotVisualizer will color the 7th and subsequent layers with a default color.

 To increase this limit beyond 6, simply add entries like "7": "another color".